andrew/ultimate-awesome/README.md

 - [Awesome-Low-Light-Enhancement](https://github.com/Elin24/Awesome-Low-Light-Enhancement) - Awesome Low-light Enhancement.
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
-- [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-pubdev](https://github.com/polilluminato/awesome-pubdev) - A curated list of awesome packages on pub.dev.
 - [awesome-vikadata](https://github.com/vikadata/awesome-vikadata) - 🙀 A list of awesome projects / resources / SDKs / frameworks that make Vikadata even more awesome. 🤪
 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.